guvarallo/githubexplorer/README.md

 # GitHub Explorer

 It uses GitHub's API to search for repos.
-Buit with TypeScript, React, Axios for API calls and Styled Components.
+Built with TypeScript, React, Axios for API calls and Styled Components.

 ## Demo
 Check out the demo below: